praneeth300/mslearn-dp100/instructions/04-run-experiments.md

 The Azure Machine Learning SDK is installed by default on your compute instance.
 Follow these steps to verify the installation.

 1. In the **Notebooks** page, create a new **Terminal** if it's not open anymore.
 This will open a new tab with a command shell.
-2. Enter the following command to verify that the Azure ML SDK is installed:
+2. Enter the following command to install the Azure ML SDK:

     ```bash
-    pip show azureml-sdk
+    pip install azureml-sdk
     ```

     Note the version of the SDK package installed.

 3. The **azureml-sdk** SDK package provides the most important libraries needed to work with Azure Machine Learning> However, there are some additional packages that contain other useful libraries not included in the main SDK package.
-Use the following command to verify that the **azureml-widgets** package, which contains libraries for displaying Azure Machine Learning information in notebooks, is also installed:
+Use the following command to install the **azureml-widgets** package, which contains libraries for displaying Azure Machine Learning information in notebooks:

     ```bash
-    pip show azureml-widgets
+    pip install azureml-widgets
     ```

 4. Close the **Terminal** tab.